Sanders Considered Primarying Obama in 2012: Report

 But this isn’t one of those issues.

 In fact, Sanders was undeniably correct that Obama’s proposed Social Security cuts were neither politically nor substantively necessary.
 Republicans did not have the leverage to force such (deeply unpopular) benefit cuts.
-America was not on the verge of a debt crisis that required action of some kind; in fact, by 2020, the conventional wisdom among center-left economists would hold that our nation’s (now much larger) public debt levels are likely sustainable, and that deficit reduction should not be a top fiscal priority.
+America was not on the verge of a debt crisis that required action of some kind; in fact, by 2020, the conventional wisdom among center-left economists would hold that our nation’s (now much larger) public debt levels are likely sustainable and that deficit reduction should not be a top fiscal priority.
 Finally, the Trump era’s spending spree has made it abundantly clear (if it somehow wasn’t already) that the Tea Party was not fueled by the GOP base’s good-faith concerns over unbalanced budgets but by its virulent opposition to nonwhite immigration.

 Thus, the right answer to the question, “How was Obama supposed to lead?” was simple: By not allowing Mitch McConnell and the Beltway press to lead him into a political trap.
 If Obama had had his way, Senate Democrats would have needlessly hurt their own constituents while enabling the Republican Party to mendaciously campaign against “the Democrats’ entitlement cuts” in 2016 (as they had done in 2012).
 Instead, Sanders won the argument — and now there is a bipartisan consensus against cutting Social Security benefits for seniors (though not for the disabled).
 In a sane world, this would be a good story for the Sanders campaign.